tpximpact/mhclg-oruk/content/developers/overview/index.md

 ## Introduction

-This document gives insight into the implementation of ORUK.
+This document gives insight into the implementation of Open Referral UK (ORUK), a data standard supported by the Ministry of Housing, Communities & Local Government.
 It offers a high level technical understanding of the proposition, benefits, issues and requirements.
 This document does not provide the [full technical specifications](https://github.com/OpenReferralUK/uk-profile), but it points to where details can be found.

-It is accompanied by additional resources on [adopting the standard](/adopt):

-- an [executive summary](/adopt/01_summary) for senior managers
-- a [business case template](/adopt/02_business_case) for finance managers
-- a [project initiation document (PID) template](/adopt/03_pid) for project managers.
+It is accompanied by an [ORUK Executive summary](/adopt/01_summary) for senior managers, an [ORUK Business case](/adopt/02_business_case) for finance managers and an [ORUK project initiation document (PID)](/adopt/03_pid) for project managers.

-## 1. Background
+## 1. Background on ORUK

-Local councils currently need to collate information which describes the what, where and when of local services for supporting Adult Social Care, Families and Children with Special Educational Needs & Disabilities (SEND).
+Local councils currently need to collate information which describes the what, where and when of local services for supporting Adult Social Care, Families and children with Special Educational Needs & Disabilities (SEND).

-Other sectors in the same council area — NHS, Charities, Housing, Police, Fire, Voluntary & Community organisations, Faith and Social Enterprises —also need access to local support information.
+Other sectors in the same council area—NHS, charities,Housing, Police, Fire, The Voluntary, Community, Faith and Social Enterprise—also need access to local support information.
 This information is collected by many different teams, departments and organisations in various data formats using some software but mainly spreadsheets.
 The data is not pulled together or easily shared across organisations.
 This results in data duplication, inefficiency, and reduces data quality and trust that it is accurate.

 A unified data standard could enable all sectors to contribute to and access a shared repository, eliminating duplication and improving data quality.
 This approach would increase efficiency and provide more accurate local service information.
-This document outlines an implementation of the UK Government endorsed international data standard HSDS v3.0, also known as Open Referral, providing guidance for councils on establishing the technical infrastructure needed in their areas.
+This document outlines an implementation of the UK Government endorsed international data standard HSDS v3.0, or Open Referral, providing guidance for councils on establishing the technical infrastructure needed in their areas.

 Open Referral UK (ORUK) has been approved by the Central Digital and Data Office’s (CDDO) Data Standards Authority and endorsed for use across government.

-Open Referral UK (ORUK) is the UK's implementation of the international Human Services Data Standard 3.0 (HSDSv3.0).
+ORUK is the UK's implementation of the international Human Services Data Standard 3.0 (HSDSv3.0).
 For more details, see the [Overview and Model](http://docs.openreferral.org/en/latest/hsds/overview.html) in the Open Referral Data Specifications 3.0.1 documentation.

-To learn more about ORUK's application and potential cost savings for councils, visit Ministry of Housing, Communities and Local Government’s (MHCLG’s) blog post on [Driving Adoption of Open Referral UK](https://mhclgdigital.blog.gov.uk/2024/03/06/driving-adoption-of-open-referral-uk-to-deliver-millions-in-annual-savings-for-councils/).
+To learn more about ORUK's application and potential cost savings for councils, visit Ministry of Housing, Communities & Local Government’s (MHCLG’s) blog post on [Driving Adoption of Open Referral UK](https://mhclgdigital.blog.gov.uk/2024/03/06/driving-adoption-of-open-referral-uk-to-deliver-millions-in-annual-savings-for-councils/).

 ## 2. The case for data standards

 There is a clear need for greater interoperability across public and third-sector organisations, as they often engage with the same citizens without necessarily being aware of it.
-While the General Data Protection Regulation (GDPR) and the Data protection Act (DPA) regulate personal data re-use, it is technology—not policy—that sometimes limits data sharing across organisations.
+While the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA) regulate personal data re-use, it is technology—not policy—that sometimes limits data sharing across organisations.

 This can happen when data is too closely linked to a specific application or process, making it difficult to extract.
 Data standards enable the decoupling of data from the application.
 Such an approach lets users select the applications they prefer and switch more easily if needed.
 It also allows data to be sent to other applications that understand the same format.